abueesp/bespoke-webscrapping/README.md

 # ASPX TORO

-A torified bespoke webscrapping for SSL/TLS ASPX websites
+A Python script for torified bespoke webscrapping on SSL/TLS ASPX websites

 Ask me here any questions